 This means that individuals with a credit score lower than 659 may not be considered eligible for a car loan through most traditional lenders.
 In fact, applicants with scores this low only account for 25% of the lending volume.

-With this in mind, if you are currently going through a challenging financial or credit situation, we understand that it may be difficult to find funding to buy a car, and for that reason, we’ve put together this list of 12 tips for buying a car with bad credit.
+With this in mind, if you are currently going through a challenging financial or credit situation, we understand that it may be difficult to find funding to buy a car, and for that reason, we’ve put together this list of 12 tips for buying a car and finding a loan with bad credit.

 How are Credit Scores Calculated?